Skip to main content

 The total anticipated cost of this three-year construction and renovation project will be $91.8 million, which is the City’s first significant investment in school facilities since the opening of CHS in 1974.
 A $17.6 million grant from the Virginia Department of Education is also helping to support.

-Tours For Prospective Families
+Tours for Prospective Families and General Public

-Register for a Prospective Family Tour
+Register for a Tour